-Course Description - ENGL 102 takes a multidisciplinary approach to research writing which emphasizes information literacy.
-While building on the skills learned and practiced in ENGL 101, students will develop a research question of their own choosing, research, analyze and synthesize evidence and create several multimodal assignments.
-To do so successfully, students will immerse themselves in various types of readings to inform and support their writing.
-Overall, the general purpose of this class is to prepare students for university-level writing and to establish a writing process that will be useful in their professions as well.
+Course Description - ENGL 102 takes a multidisciplinary approach to research writing and emphasizes information literacy.
+While building on the skills learned and practiced in ENGL 101, students will develop an academic research question of their own choosing, research, analyze and synthesize various types of evidence and write a major research article.
+Students will create multiple multimodal visual arguments to accompany their written work.
+The purpose of this class is to prepare students for university-level, interdisciplinary research and writing and to continue to develop their process writing and communication skills (written, visual, oral) for transfer to the professions.